 A solid internal communications strategy is a powerful component of your marketing efforts and brand storytelling.
-It’s by far the easiest way to turn the people in your organization into an informed and enthusiastic brand ambassador.
+It’s by far the easiest way to turn the people in your organization into informed and enthusiastic brand ambassadors.

-You can use email marketing tools like Campaign Monitor to create engaging internal newsletters that amplify company culture and keep everyone in the loop when it comes to important notices — all without being boring or spammy.
+You can use email marketing tools like Campaign Monitor to create engaging internal newsletters that amplify company culture and keep everyone in the loop when it comes to important notices—and do it in an interesting way.

 1. Remember the fundamentals of marketing

 A good internal newsletter has a lot in common with any other email marketing campaign.
 Engagement is still the name of the game, and you’ll want to consider your audience’s needs (even though you’re not trying to sell them anything).

 Focus on creating valuable content just like you do for your customers.
 Never assume that your employees will engage with your newsletter out of some sense of obligation.
 As with any content, your newsletter has to get their attention and earn their time.

 Your newsletter is one of the best places to discuss your organizational culture.
 Use it as a platform to talk about shared values and priorities and to foster a sense of community.
 Culture is a dynamic, living thing.
 The format of an ongoing newsletter suits that evolving nature.
 A few ideas to consider around culture:

 Educate new hires and introduce them to your team and make them feel welcome